msasansalimi/Psychic-Game/README.md

 # Psychic-Game

+#### This apps will run in the browser, and feature dynamically updated HTML and CSS powered by your JavaScript code.

 1. Psychic Game

 2. This app randomly picks a letter, and the user has to guess which letter the app chose.